Feminism in Latin America: Causes

-The movement developed in close connection to Anglo-American feminism, especially liberal feminism, which placed a heavy focus on women's economic independence, political and legal equality, and bodily autonomy, including sexual and reproductive rights.
+The movement developed in close connection with Anglo-American feminism, especially liberal feminism, which placed a strong emphasis on women's economic independence, political and legal equality, and bodily autonomy, including sexual and reproductive rights.
 However, there has been resistance to including the viewpoints of excluded groups, especially in relation to race, class, and sexuality, inside the mainstream feminist movement.
 A white, urban, middle-class elite has mainly ruled the feminist debate in Latin America.
 This elite has an obvious heterosexist bias and has ignored the experiences of lesbians and indigenous women.
 Indigenous feminists argue for a collective defense of indigenous women's rights as part of larger community and cultural battles, criticizing the individualistic nature of liberal feminism.
-Lesbian feminists, on the other hand, confront lesbophobia within the feminist movement and fight the hetero-sexualization of society, which they view as a tool for oppressing women.
-The two groups have brought up major concerns regarding liberal feminism's flaws especially its tendency to overlook racial, class, and colonial issues.
+Lesbian feminists, on the other hand, confront lesbophobia within the feminist movement and fight the heterosexualization of society, which they view as a tool for oppressing women.
+The two groups have brought up major concerns regarding liberal feminism's flaws, especially its tendency to overlook racial, class, and colonial issues.